pikawika/VUB-DP-Restaurant/README.md

       - Made helpful test predicates to test print of individual samples from the given SMS inbox.
       - use query: ```test_textual_output_sample_XXX( ([18,3]) ) . ``` with XXX in 1..8.
       - Test query: ```test_textual_output_sample_1([18,3]) .```
-         - Answer: Prints the reservations from the provided SMS inbox filter to only have first (nth1 index 1) sample on the 18th of March.
+         - Prints the reservations from the provided SMS inbox filter to only have first (nth1 index 1) sample on the 18th of March.
+         - Answer: At 20h0, 2 people will arrive.
+They will have the standard menu and sit at the table for two.
+They will leave at 22h0.
+            - Order message: [table,for,2,at,20,:,0,on,18,march]